Saubhagya122k4/Tools/README.md

 ### Build and Run ▶️

 1) Create the Folder 📂
-2) Only Dowload the Tools.cpp file.
+2) Only Dowload the Tools.cpp file have all this features that are mentioned above.
 3) Paste the File in the Folder and run the file.

 ### **🔗 Links**